Liard River: History

-The entire Yukon and British Columbia's portion of the river corridor is said to be the traditional unceded territory of the Kaska Dena, who have lived in the area for thousands of years and claim it as their rightful home.
-This claim is contested by both the Acho Dene Koe First Nation and Fort Nelson First Nation who count among their memberships the former residents of communities along the Liard, east of the Grand Canyon of the Liard, like Nelson Forks, La Jolie Butte, and Francois, where the Acho Dene Koe signed Treaty 11.
+The entire Yukon and British Columbia's portion of the river corridor is claimed to be the traditional unceded territory of the Kaska Dena, who have lived in much of the area for thousands of years and claim it as their rightful home.
+This claim is contested by both the South Slavey Acho Dene Koe First Nation and Fort Nelson First Nation who count among their memberships the former residents of communities along the Liard along its length in north-east BC east of the Rocky Mountains, like Nelson Forks, La Jolie Butte, and Francois, where the Acho Dene Koe signed Treaty 11.
 Their descendants still live and hunt in the area to this day.
-Despite Kaska Dene claims, much of the area has been recognized as Fort Nelson and Acho Dene Koe First Nation territory under Treaty 8 and 11 since 1910 and 1922 respectively.
+Despite Kaska Dene claims, much of the area has been recognized as Fort Nelson and Acho Dene Koe First Nation territory ceded under Treaty 8 and 11 since 1910 and 1922 respectively.

+No permanent communities remain on the Liard River between the Rocky Mountains and Fort Liard.
+A combination of factors led to their decline, the spread of sicknesses like the Spanish flu said to be spread from river traffic travelling up the Liard River via the Northwest Territories hampered the indigenous population in the early 20th century as the fur trade continued to decline.
+The opening of the Alaska Highway in 1942 and later the Liard Highway in 1984 ended the reliance upon the river and its tributaries for travel and opened north-east BC to industrial development.
+The discovery of oil and natural gas in the 1950s and the establishment of a local logging industry led to rapid migration of the local South Slavey indigenous population either north, to Fort Liard or south, to Fort Nelson.
+While no longer living on the river year round, these peoples and their descendants continue to maintain smaller family based camps and trapping cabins along the river's length.
+Sometimes this takes place on the grounds of the defunct villages, such as at Francois, where they continue to maintain their traditional ways on their traditional territory to this day.